CogitaterSigauke/foodwebapp/README.md

 * Most students don’t have the time to cook
 * Most students don’t know how to cook
 * Some also find it boring and lonely when they do it
-* Most chefs also are eager to share their cooking culinary expertise
+* Most chefs are also eager to share their cooking culinary expertise
-* Marketing firms are looking for media platform to advertise food products
+* Marketing firms are looking for a media platform to advertise food products

 # Solution

-Make a webapp that can provide
+Make a web app that can provide

- 1, Recipes that are
+ * Recipes that are
             * Easy to follow
             * That uses easily accessible ingredients
             * That helps you prepare delicious and healthy dishes

-2,  A way where a user is able to enter their own recipes as a signature providing an opportunity to
+* A platform where a user is able to enter their own signature for food recipes providing an opportunity to
             * Benefit the community
-            * Collecte points based off of the rates given by the community
+            * Collect points based off of the rates given by the community
             * Follow food experts and hobbyists and build relationships
-            * To be followed and have a huge community and fame.
+            * To be followed and build a huge network with people.

 # Key Features of the Web App

 * Search bar - to allow users to enter ingredients and provide with the list of possible recipes for different dishes.
 * Feedbacks and rating
 * User registration and authentication
-* Chat bot
+* Chatbot
 * Point counting system
 * View  and edit Profiles
 * Live comment and follow users
 * Provide video streaming of cooking sessions

-# List of Team mates and their roles
+# List of Teammates and their roles

 *  Rediet Negash - Project Manager
 *  CogitaterSigauke - Lead programmer
 *  Merry Mekonnen - Product Owner
 *  Pyungkang Hong - Desginer